 Balance Training exercises are used to improve steadiness so that daily activities for self-care, work, and leisure can be performed successfully.
-Exercises used to improve balance should be designed to address each patient’s specific underlying balance problem(s).7 Also, the exercises need to be moderately challenging but safe enough so patients do not fall while doing them.
-Features of the balance exercises that are manipulated to make them challenging, include:
+Exercises used to improve balance should be designed to address each patient’s specific underlying balance problem(s).7 Also, to promote changes in balance, the exercises need to be moderately challenging, but safe enough so patients do not fall while doing them.

 What Should Patients Expect From Vestibular Rehabilitation?